Avoid unarranged overdraft fees

 Set up Salary Splitter

 You can automatically split your salary into different accounts, and keep your savings separate from your spending money.
 You could set it up so you have one account for all your bills.
 This will help make sure you have enough to pay direct debits, automatic payments and bill payments each pay period.
-Please note there is a $5 fee to set up or amend.

 Use Bill Payments instead of paying by Direct Debit